finos/a11y-theme-builder/DEV_GUIDE.md

 ```
 http://localhost:3001
 ```

+### Targeted Browsers

+We are targeting the following browser versions:

+* Chrome v109+
+* Safari v15.6+
+* Edge v110+
+* Firefox v111+

+This list consists of reasonably recent versions that are most likely to be in use by designers and developers.
+We would welcome any input from enterprise-type users to help improve this list.

 ## Development

 The Theme Builder is a web application that uses Node for the server and React for the UI.
 Both server and UI use typescript, which is compiled into javascript and saved in the build directories: